Chapter 1. Introduction to cloud-init

 You can override a module’s frequency when you configure the module or by using the command line.

-cloud-init consumes and acts upon user data, metadata, and vendor data.
+The datasources that cloud-init consumes are user data, metadata, and vendor data.

 • Metadata includes data associated with a specific datasource, for example, metadata can include a server name and instance ID.
 If you are using a specific cloud platform, the platform determines where your instances find user data and metadata.
 Your platform may require that you add metadata and user data to an HTTP service; in this case, when cloud-init runs it consumes metadata and user data from the HTTP service.